 The "Smart Machinery Industry Promotion Program" passed by the Executive Yuan combines the strengths of the machinery and ICT industries for the purpose of developing smart machinery applications and solutions.

 The program has begun implementing numerous policy measures geared to accelerating the development of a smart machinery industry:

-- Establishment of a "smart machinery promotion office" in charge of integrating and coordinating interagency resources in order to reap gains from cooperation and synergy. - A trial smart manufacturing operations facility established in the Taichung City Precision Machinery Innovation Technology Park has set up an all-Taiwan-made equipment prototyping center, and invited leading European, American, and Japanese Industry 4.0 manufacturers to demonstrate smart manufacturing technology capabilities, and accelerate the transformation to smart manufacturing in Taiwan.

-- A smart machinery industry park in Fengzhou, Taichung is a manufacturing site for smart machinery products. - Taichung's planned Shuinan International Convention Exhibition Center will provide a large trade show and conference venue, strengthening international connections. - A smart manufacturing assistance team established under the program will provide plant visits, diagnostic consulting, technical services, assist domestic SMEs (users) to find smart manufacturing solutions, and help domestic smart manufacturing systems integrators to locate business opportunities. - Promotion of the adoption of smart machine boxes (SMBs), and boosting Taiwan's international competitiveness by helping domestic machinery and manufacturing firms to adopt visualization and intelligent applications, and facilitating production management of networked equipment. - Establishment of the National Industrial Internet of Things, Platform as a Service (National IIoT PaaS), which will accelerate the adoption of smart manufacturing by the applications industry.
+- Establishment of a "smart machinery promotion office" in charge of integrating and coordinating interagency resources in order to reap gains from cooperation and synergy. - A trial smart manufacturing operations facility established in the Taichung City Precision Machinery Innovation Technology Park has set up an all-Taiwanmade equipment prototyping center, and invited leading European, American, and Japanese Industry 4.0 manufacturers to apply their smart manufacturing technology capabilities, which will accelerate the transformative shift to smart manufacturing in Taiwan. - A smart machinery industry park in Fengzhou, Taichung is serving as a manufacturing site for smart machinery products. - Taichung's planned Shuinan International Convention Exhibition Center City will meet the need for a large trade show and conference venue, and strengthen international linkage. - A smart manufacturing assistance team established under the program will provide plant visits, diagnostic consulting, technical services, assist domestic SMEs (users) to find smart manufacturing solutions, and help domestic smart manufacturing systems integrators to locate business opportunities. - Promotion of the adoption of smart machine boxes (SMBs), and boosting Taiwan's international competitiveness by helping domestic machinery and manufacturing firms to adopt visualization and intelligent applications, and facilitating production management of networked equipment. - Establishment of the National Industrial Internet of Things, Platform as a Service (National IIoT PaaS), which will accelerate the adoption of smart manufacturing by the applications industry.

-■ A Hub for International Smart Machine Research and Development
+A Hub for International Smart Machine Research and Development artificial intelligence.